 This is the formal transition for the RN student into the baccalaureate program in nursing.
 Emphasis is on the nursing process as the scientific methodology for nursing practice.

-Prerequisite: Licensed R.N. students.
+Prerequisite: Licensed R.N. students and Nursing RN-BSN IM, or consent of program director.

 Offered: Fall, Spring.